-Thur., March 16 - Lillian von der Walde Moheno (Universidad Autónoma Metropolitana, Itzlapalapa, México,) "Obscene laughter at Court.
+- Thur., March 16 - Lillian von der Walde Moheno (Universidad Autónoma Metropolitana, Itzlapalapa, México,) "Obscene laughter at Court.
 An example from the fifteenth century"

-- Thur., April 20 -Vasilis Marinis (Yale University; Byzantine art history and architecture)
+- Thur., April 20 -Vasileios Marinis (Yale University,) "Death and the Afterlife in Byzantine Thought"

 MEDIEVAL AND EARLY MODERN HISTORY SEMINAR (with department of History)